justinjaywang/portfolio/source/_posts/bpm.md

 # BPM

-The apps I love are both functional and beautiful. *Functional* in that they are useful in performing a task. *Beautiful* in terms of aesthetics and elegance in user experience.
+<span class="lead-in">The apps I love</span> are both functional and beautiful. *Functional* in that they are useful in performing a task. *Beautiful* in terms of aesthetics and elegance in user experience.
 When designed right, these digital tools can truly be a joy to use.

 I'd been searching for years for a metronome app that provided this kind of experience, with no luck.
 I craved something simpler, aesthetically and functionally, than what was out there.
 So I set out to create my own, with a couple of goals in mind: